 Panopto’s industry-leading video platform even includes a pre-built integration for Zoom, which automatically uploads Zoom recordings to your organization’s secure video portal where they can be shared with just a few clicks and watched from anywhere on any device.

-Along with making Zoom videos easy to centralize and store, Panopto also automatically transcribes every word spoken aloud and indexes every word shown on-screen in the zoom meetings uploaded to your library with our industry-leading video search engine called SmartSearch.
+Along with making Zoom videos easy to centralize and store, Panopto also automatically transcribes every word spoken aloud and indexes every word shown on-screen in the Zoom meetings uploaded to your library with our industry-leading video search engine called SmartSearch.
 That means that you and your colleagues can find and jump to the exact moment in any Zoom recording where a specific topic is discussed, without having to hunt and peck through the full video.
+Panopto also includes an online video editor so you can cut, trim, and even splice together Zoom meeting recordings.

 Unlimited, Secure, Long-Term Video Hosting